vrortvedt/accretive-issuance-token-standard/README.md

 1. in the terminal, from the autraffle-react-app directory launch the dev server dApp via `npm run start`
 11. each time you click a button to interact with the dApp, you may need to click the Metamask icon to open the signing window - you may also need to refresh the page if you wish to send transactions after switching between Metamask accounts
 NOTE: because every completed raffle requires an owner and at least two entrants, you will need to access at least three Metamask accounts to fully interact with and test the dApp - you can access additional ganache-created test accounts in metamask by clicking the circular identicon in the top right and clicking "Create Account"

+####Remix
+1. at the [Remix](https://remix.ethereum.org "Title") browser, copy the code from "FlattenedAUTRaffle.sol" into a new window
+##### INTERACTION OPTION A: Injected web3
+2. copy the seed words from ganache-cli into a new metamask account import
+3. switch metamask to the custom RPC addres `http://127.0.0.1:7545`
+4. from the "Run" tab in Remix, select Injected Web3 environment - it should then show the first account created by ganache-cli that should also be loaded in metamask (NOTE: to access accounts after the account at index [0], click create account in metamask - it should give you the next account created by ganache-cli)
+5. below that, paste the contract address copied from running `truffle migrate` into the form and click "At Address" - this should generate a new Deployed Contract of "AUTRaffle"
+6. click the arrow to interact with the contract - to switch between metamask accounts, you may need to refresh the page and redirect to the deployed contract by repeating the step above
+##### INTERACTION OPTION B: Javascript VM Option
+2. using the javascript VM environment, Deploy a copy of AUTRaffle
+3. open the instance that appears in "Deployed Contracts" below and interact with the contract to test its functions
+##### INTERACTION OPTION C: Deployed Rinkeby Instance Option
+2. obtain rinkeby testnet ether from a metamask address - you can get some [here](https://faucet.rinkeby.io "Title")
+3. at the [Remix](https://remix.ethereum.org "Title") browser, switch to the injected web3 environment
+4. under the "Run" tab, copy the following into the form and click the "At Address" blue button `0xCF1F697736eC8F723Fb526e0c3AA4B654C1A6443` - this is an instance of the contract that has been deployed to the Rinkeby testnet
+5. open the instance that appears in "Deployed Contracts" below and interact with the contract to test its functions - feel free to send me an email at victorrortvedt@gmail.com if you'd like me to open a raffle or pick a winner

 ## **User Stories**
 1. A raffle organizer deploys the contract, becomes its owner via the constructor and sends a transaction via